ChrisDuffley/stationPlaylist/readme.md

 ## Version 17.11/15.10-LTS

+This is the last version to support Windows XP, Vista and 7 without Service Pack 1.
+To use this add-on in those Windows releases, please use version 17.10.

 * Initial support for StationPlaylist Studio 5.30.
 * If microphone alarm and/or interval timer is turned on and if Studio exits while microphone is on, NVDA will no longer play microphone alarm tone from everywhere.
 * When deleting broadcast profiles and if another profile happens to be an instant switch profile, instant switch flag won't be removed from the switch profile.